10 European Celebrations to Check Out This Winter

 Spend your coldest months partying across the world.

-Winter is coming, and with it will come snow, cold, blustery days, and more importantly, off-season prices for travelers.
-From pagan celebrations and Christmas markets to parades and festivals of light, Europe provides some pretty excellent reasons to travel during the cold months.
+Winter is coming, and here at TrovaTrip, we're always wishing for snow.
+We get excited just thinking about snuggling up with some hot cocoa, building snowmen, and more importantly–seeing all of the off-season prices for Travelers!
+From pagan celebrations and Christmas markets, to parades and festivals of light, Europe provides some pretty excellent reasons to travel during the cold months.

-Every year, the city of Amsterdam gathers its best and its brightest (literally) to put together spectacular open air displays of colorful lights and creative sculptures in an annual Light Festival.
-Visitors will find these amazing pieces of brightly illuminated art, which are made of everything from glass and wires to fabric and rope, scattered throughout the city atop buildings, on the streets, and over the canals, where they reflect gorgeous colors in the water.
-The Amsterdam Light Festival is a great excuse to get out and explore Amsterdam after the sun goes down, and it will make you see the city in – I’m not even sorry for this pun – a whole new light.
+Every year, the city of Amsterdam gathers its best and its brightest (literally) to put together spectacular open-air displays of colorful lights and creative sculptures in an annual Light Festival.
+Visitors will find these amazing pieces of brightly illuminated art, which are made of everything from glass and wires to fabric and rope, scattered throughout the city atop buildings, on the streets, and over the canals.
+They reflect gorgeous colors in the water, and the locals can attest to their magnificence.
+The Amsterdam Light Festival is a great excuse to get out and explore Amsterdam after the sun goes down, and it will make you see the city in – we're not even sorry for this pun – a whole new light.